kasmanethomas/moonlighting/README.md

 If you run <code>console.log(legends[0])</code>, you should see the first Fasta header printed out on the console.

 <h2>What's in the files?</h2>
-<p>The utils.js file contains some handy functions like average(), sd() for Standard Deviation, etc., plus some interesting utilities like the CodonPercent() function, which takes a gene sequence and a regex for arguments.</p>
+<p>The <code>utils.js</code> file contains some handy functions like average(), sd() for Standard Deviation, etc., plus some interesting utilities like the CodonPercent() function, which takes a gene sequence and a regex for arguments.</p>

-<p>The hypergeometric.js file contains a handy routine for computing cumulative hypergeometric probabilities.</p>
+<p>The <code>hypergeometric.js</code> file contains a handy routine for computing cumulative hypergeometric probabilities.</p>

-<p>The pearson.js file contains a function that lets you obtain the correlation between values in two equal-length arrays.</p>
+<p>The <code>pearson.js</code> file contains a function that lets you obtain the correlation between values in two equal-length arrays.</p>

+<p>The <code>proximity.js</code> file contains routines that let you do enrichment experiments to find out what kinds of genes exist near moonlighting genes, on the genome in question.
+In other words, suppose you have an array of gene indexes for presumed moonlighting genes.
+Suppose you want to know: What kinds of genes are within plus or minus 5 genes of the moonlighters?
+It's easy enough to obtain the list of neighbor-genes, but the question, now, is: Do the neighbor genes over-represent certain functional categories?
+Are there a disproportionate number of cell-membrane genes, for example?
+Are there a disproportionate number of genes involved in secretion?
+To get a statistically meaningful answer to these sorts of questions requires careful analysis of the numbers, using hypergeometric probability analysis.
+To help with functional categories, we've gathered the names of genes associated with various GO (Gene Ontology) labels.
+See <code>proximity.js</code> for details.</p>

 <h2>What kinds of quick experiments can I do?</h2>
 <p>Suppose you've got E. coli's genome loaded and you want to know what percentage of genes use 'TGA' as a stop codon.</p>